Are you seeing a pluggable.php file error on your WordPress site?

 Bonus: Use WPCode to Insert Code Snippets in WordPress

-Sometimes you can cause pluggable.php file errors and other WordPress errors by inserting custom code into your functions.php file.
+Inserting custom code into your functions.php file can sometimes cause pluggable.php file errors and other WordPress errors.
 In the worst-case scenario, the code snippet can even break your website.

 That’s why we recommend using WPCode instead.
 It’s the best WordPress code snippets plugin that allows you to add custom code to your website without breaking it.